amshekar/natukodipulav/README.md

 npm run deploy

 This will build your app and push the generated files to the gh-pages branch, making them accessible through your GitHub Pages URL.

+## Run App with Email functionality

+### npm i
+Installs node modules required to run the application.\

+### npm run build
+Builds the app for production to the `build` folder.\

+Now copy build directory and
+### cd backend
+Enter into backend path.\

+Now paste the build directory in backend directory.\

+### npm i
+Installs node modules required to run backend application.\

+### npm start
+Runs the Application with backend features.